 Staying connected and involved in your child’s life can help you to learn more about how your child is coping with stress.
 It can also help you keep an open relationship with your child and ensure that your child sees you as someone to talk to – even about embarrassing or uncomfortable topics.

 It’s thought that children are more likely to be open to parental guidance and monitoring during their teenage years if they’ve grown up in a supportive and nurturing home environment.

 Every teenage child is unique, and teenagers respond to stress in different and unique ways.
 You know your child best, so it’s OK to trust your instinct on how to support your child if he’s going through a stressful time.
 It’s also OK to ask for help from friends, family members or professionals such as your GP.

 Every child experiences changes at a different rate.
 If you’re concerned about your child’s rate of development or you have concerns about your child’s changing body, thinking or behaviour, you could start by talking to a school counsellor or your GP.
 If you’re really worried, you could look for a counsellor or psychologist.
 You don’t need a referral, but you might prefer to have your GP recommend someone.

 Other parents can also be a great source of support.
-Try talking with other parents at your child’s school.
-You can also connect using our pre-teens forum
+Try talking with friends with teenage children or other parents at your child’s school.